qrencode.lua

 -- local function_pattern_modules = 192 + 2 * len - 32 -- Position Adjustment pattern + timing pattern

--- local count_alignemnt_pattern = #alignment_pattern[version]
+-- local count_alignment_pattern = #alignment_pattern[version]

--- if count_alignemnt_pattern > 0 then
+-- if count_alignment_pattern > 0 then

--- -- add 25 for each aligment pattern
+-- -- add 25 for each alignment pattern

--- function_pattern_modules = function_pattern_modules + 25 * ( count_alignemnt_pattern^2 - 3 )
+-- function_pattern_modules = function_pattern_modules + 25 * ( count_alignment_pattern^2 - 3 )

--- function_pattern_modules = function_pattern_modules - ( count_alignemnt_pattern - 2) * 10
+-- function_pattern_modules = function_pattern_modules - ( count_alignment_pattern - 2) * 10

 -- end